Mithraism: Etymology

-Iranian Mithra and Sanskrit Mitra are believed to come from an Indo-Iranian word mitrás, meaning "contract, agreement, covenant".
+Iranian Mithra and Sanskrit Mitra are believed to come from the Indo-Iranian word mitrás, meaning "contract, agreement, covenant".

 Modern historians have different conceptions about whether these names refer to the same god or not.
 John R. Hinnells has written of Mitra / Mithra / Mithras as a single deity, worshipped in several different religions.
 On the other hand, David Ulansey considers the bull-slaying Mithras to be a new god who began to be worshipped in the 1st century BCE, and to whom an old name was applied.

-Mary Boyce, a researcher of ancient Iranian religions, writes that even though Roman Mithraism seems to have had less Iranian content than historians used to think, nonetheless "as the name Mithras alone shows, this content was of some importance".
+Mary Boyce, an academic researcher on ancient Iranian religions, writes that even though Roman Mithraism seems to have had less Iranian content than ancient Romans or modern historians used to think, nonetheless "as the name Mithras alone shows, this content was of some importance".

 Iconography

 Much about the cult of Mithras is only known from reliefs and sculptures.
 There have been many attempts to interpret this material.

 Mithras-worship in the Roman Empire was characterized by images of the god slaughtering a bull.
 Other images of Mithras are found in the Roman temples, for instance Mithras banqueting with Sol, and depictions of the birth of Mithras from a rock.
 But the image of bull-slaying (tauroctony) is always in the central niche.
 Textual sources for a reconstruction of the theology behind this iconography are very rare.
 (See section Interpretations of the bull-slaying scene below.)

 The practice of depicting the god slaying a bull seems to be specific to Roman Mithraism.
 According to David Ulansey, this is "perhaps the most important example" of evident difference between Iranian and Roman traditions: "... there is no evidence that the Iranian god Mithra ever had anything to do with killing a bull."